Water Updates to Board of Supervisors

 In May of 2016, WTWSD had the public wells tested again.
 The results from these analyses show that the three public wells that have been online since May 19, 2016 (wells 5, 8 and 11) remain below the HAL.

 On July 12, 2016, a presentation on Water Quality was made during the regularly scheduled Warrington Township Board of Supervisors meeting.
 Much of what was discussed involved information available on this web page.
-A special Water Quality meeting to be held on August 8, 2016 at 7:00 PM in the Central Bucks High School South Auditorium was announced.
+A special Water Quality meeting was announced to be held on August 8, 2016 at 7:00 PM in the Central Bucks High School South Auditorium.

-On August 8, 2016, a informational meeting including a presentation and question and answer session were held at the Central Bucks High School South Auditorium.
+On August 8, 2016, an informational meeting including a presentation and question and answer session were held at the Central Bucks High School South Auditorium.

 On August 9, 2016, during a regularly scheduled Board of Supervisors meeting held at the Township building, the Board unanimously adopted a resolution to pursue negotiations with NWWA working towards a full transition over to Forest Park Water Treatment Plant Water.